cpoblete/wsl/README.md

+# WSL
+Wsman Shell commandLine
-WSL (pronounced "whistle") is a set of shell scripts that serve as a commandline client to WSMAN.
+(pronounced "whistle") is a set of shell scripts that serve as a commandline client to WSMAN.

 # DESCRIPTION